frostspb/torskel/README.md

 # torskel
 **Python package with skeleton of the base Tornado application.**

-Contains basic functions for logging, asynchronous redis, support for reactJS and asynchronous http request
+Contains basic functions for logging, asynchronous redis, asynchronous http request from out of box

 ***Only Python 3.7+***

 For redis support  - you need install aioredis >=1.0.0

-For reactJs support you need install jinja2

 For CurlAsyncHTTPClient support - you need install pycurl